nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
 * `deleteapplication 1`

+#### 3.4.5 Setting of application status: `setappstatus`
+[This feature is coming soon] <br>
+Sets the application status of an applicant with the specified index on the displayed list in Eva.

+Format: `setappstatus INDEX NEW_APPLICATION_STATUS`

+- Application status can only be any one from the following:
+  - received
+  - processing
+  - accepted
+  - rejected

+Examples:
+* `setappstatus 1 received`

 ### 3.5.
 Quick Add (Experienced users): `add`

+These are some shortcuts you can use for the commands above.

 #### 3.5.1.
 Add a staff to application: `add s-`